A practical trading-session workflow

 As explained in the walkthrough, the product is meant to identify where the key opportunities may be for the setup you are looking for.
 Final prices can move before execution, so confirm trade details in your broker.

-The platform uses cached/delayed options data, so final trade pricing should be checked in your broker.
+The platform uses cached/delayed options data, so final trade pricing should still be checked in your broker.

 Workflow FAQ